3JoB/teler-waf/README.md

 Overall, teler-waf provides a comprehensive security solution for Go-based web applications, helping to protect against web-based attacks and improve the overall security and integrity of your application.

+## About This Branch
+This branch has been modified to support the version of atreugo under the fasthttp framework.

 ## Install

 **Dependencies**: